redpulp/FluidEngine/README.md

 ### Vorticity confinment

-To create a more realistic effect of secondary swirls it's useful to manually accelerate the velocity in zones with existing curl, due to the failure of numerical discretisation methods to introduce small-scal features of the flow.
+To create a more realistic effect of secondary swirls it's useful to manually accelerate the velocity in zones with existing curl, due to the failure of numerical discretisation methods to introduce small-scale features of the flow.

 The operation is pretty simple, for every cell we get the curl: